Sort-Care/joemacs/README.md

 3. init-keybindings.el    : line 54 : (with-eval-after-load 'dired
 4. init-org.el            : line 4  : (with-eval-after-load 'org

-If you are using emacs earlier than version 24.4, you need to locate these file and replace all "with-eval-after-load", or the emacs launching process will throw errors like
+If you are using emacs earlier than version 24.4, you need to locate these files and replace all "with-eval-after-load" with "require", or the emacs launching process will throw errors like
 ```
 Symbol's function definition is void: with-eval-after-load
 ```

 ### Replacing Example
 For init-better-defaults.el, line 105:
-The origin code are as follows:
+The origin function is as follows:
 ```
 ;;延迟Dired load
 (with-eval-after-load 'dired
   (define-key dired-mode-map (kbd "RET") 'dired-find-alternate-file))
 ```
-Assume that we have come across an error saying function definition is void for: with-eval-after-load.
-To fix it, we need to disable codes above and add some lines as depcit below:
+Assume that we have come across an error saying that function definition is void for: with-eval-after-load.
+To fix it, we need to disable codes above and add some lines as below:
 ```
 (require 'dired)
 (defined-key dired-mode-map (kbd "RET") 'dired-find-alternate-file)